PGhzhang/IDD-Fa18-Lab1/README.md

 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
 Why or why not?**

-Yes, the LED to glow the whole turning range of potentiometer。
+Yes, the LED to glow the whole turning range of potentiometer。The pot has three terminals.
+As I twist the knob, it moves the position of the third terminal, adjusting the resistence.